mickfuzz/makecode-platformer-101/learningDimensions.md

 * Keeping written records of changes
 * Deciding to create a new version of work
 * Explaining and reminding peers of value of version control

-### Wider Project Support
-The process of offering, providing or requesting help with the non-technical aspects of advancing the project in question.
- There are other aspects of support which are needed outside of the session like access to resources or helping particpants to access learning in a general sense.
-This is often the role of parents but sometimes siblings or child participants step into this role.
-Example behaviours include:

-* Emotional support through general encouragement and keeping a sense of perspective
-* Brokering access to learning opportunities
-* Procuring resources to support fellow participants